AnswerDotAI/gpu.cpp/README.md

   for (int i = 0; i < 16; ++i) {
     printf("  gelu(%.2f) = %.2f\n", inputArr[i], outputArr[i]);
   }
-  printf("  ...\n\n");
-  printf("Computed %zu values of GELU(x)\n\n", N);
+  printf("... \n\n  Computed %zu values of GELU(x)\n\n", N);
   return 0;
 }
 ```

 As shown above, the GPU code is quoted in a domain specific language called
 WGSL (WebGPU Shading Language).
+In a larger project, you would store this code
-The code is compiled and runs on the GPU.
+in a separate file to be loaded at runtime.
+The WGSL code is compiled and runs
+on the GPU.

-The CPU code in `main()` sets up the GPU computation, dispatches it
+The CPU code in `main()` sets up the host coordination for the GPU computation.
-asynchronously, blocks on the result with `Wait()`, and then retrieves the
-result for display with `ToCPU()`.
-In performance critical code, you try to
-keep as much of the computation on the GPU as possible and minimize the amount
-of data transfer between the CPU and GPU.

 The ahead-of-time resource acquisition functions are prefaced with `Create`,
 such as `CreateContext`, `CreateTensor`, `CreateKernel`, `CreateShader`.

-The
-asynchronous dispatch function is `DispatchKernel` and `ToCPU` moves data from
+The dispatch occurs asynchronously via the `DispatchKernel` invocation. `Wait`
-the GPU to CPU, `Wait` blocks until the GPU computation is complete.
+blocks until the GPU computation is complete and `ToCPU` moves data from the
+GPU to CPU.
 This example is available in `examples/hello_world/run.cpp`.

-## Dependencies
+## Quick Start

 To build gpu.cpp, you only need:

 - `clang++` compiler installed with support for C++17.
-- python3 and above, to run the script which downloads the Dawn shared library.
+- `python3` and above, to run the script which downloads the Dawn shared library.
 - `make` to build the project.

-The only dependency of this library is a WebGPU implementation.
-Currently we
+The only package dependency of this library is a WebGPU implementation.
-recommend using the Dawn native backend until further testing, but we plan to
+Currently we support the Dawn native backend, but we plan to support other
-support other targets and WebGPU implementations (eg the web, or possibly wgpu
+targets and WebGPU implementations (web browsers or other native
-as an alternative native backend to Dawn).
-Currently we also only support Linux
+implementations such as wgpu).
+Currently we support MacOS, Linux, and Windows
-and MacOS although Windows support via WGSL is planned.
+(via WSL).

-Optionally, Dawn can be built from scratch using a cmake build option, but this
+Optionally, Dawn can be built from scratch with gpu.cpp using the cmake build
-is only recommended for advanced users. cmake builds take much longer than
+scripts provided, but this is only recommended for advanced users. cmake builds
-using the provided precompiled Dawn shared library binary as it compiles the
+take much longer than using the provided precompiled Dawn shared library binary
-entire WebGPU C API implementation from scratch.
+as it compiles the entire WebGPU C API implementation from scratch.

-## Quick Start: Building and Running
+### Building and Running

 After cloning the repo, from the top-level gpu.cpp, you should be able to build
 and run the hello world GELU example by typing: